Construction

 Active

-Environmental Services and Portland Parks & Recreation are collaborating on a project to build nature patches and rain gardens to manage stormwater in Irving Park.
+Environmental Services and Portland Parks & Recreation collaborated on a project to build nature patches and rain gardens to manage stormwater in Irving Park.
 The project will help prevent nearby flooding, sewer basement backups, and sewage overflows into the Willamette River during storms.

 Force Avenue Pump Station Project